turingschool/mod-0-curriculum/session5/index.md

 ### Follow-Ups

-- We will have assessment feedback to everyone by this Friday.
+- We will have assessment feedback to everyone by this Saturday EOD.
-- Everyone should know if they are `turing ready` (passed Mod 0) by early next week.
+- Everyone should know if they are `technical ready` (passed assessment) by early next week.
 - If you pass, what do you have left to be mod 1 ready?
 - Check the <a href="https://mod0.turing.io/calendar/">calendar</a>!
-This is your source of truth for Mod 1 Orientation and prework due dates.
+This is your source of truth for Mod 1 Orientation and pre-work due dates.

 ### Today's Goals